RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ---

-### 1.1.3.8: Velocity Kinematics - Meet the Jacobian !
+### 1.1.3.7: Velocity Kinematics - Meet the Jacobian !

 Ready to dive deeper into robotics?
 This section introduces you to one of the coolest concepts in robot motion: the **Jacobian Matrix**!

-Ever wondered how quickly and smoothly a robot is gripper moves in space?
-Here you will learn exactly how to calculate both the linear and angular velocities of a robot is end-effector.
+Ever wondered how quickly and smoothly a robot's gripper moves in space?
+Here you will learn exactly how to calculate both the linear and angular velocities of a robot's end-effector.
 But that is not all—the Jacobian acts like a map , converting **joint velocities** into precise **end-effector movements**.
 Mastering it means you're unlocking a powerful tool that robotics experts use every day!

 Watch the following video to get an understanding of velocity kinematics and the powerful Jacobian matrix: